-The primary challenges have been these:
+The primary challenges have been:

 Where should a startup or innovation team focus attention?
 What is the next bottleneck that needs to be removed to push growth?

-The trick in today’s customer experience driven world, is that rather than starting with the myriad business activities you might undertake, you focus on desired customer behaviors.
+The trick in today’s customer experience driven world, is rather than starting with the myriad business activities you might undertake, you focus on desired customer behaviors.

 You hypothesize your Value Stream from the customer’s (or user’s) perspective.
 By documenting what you must measure tied to customer behavior, the tool is then useful in creating a dashboard for your validated learning.